PLEN Scholarship Fund

 Ellie Shaw Scholarship

 Established in March 2015, the Ellie Shaw Scholarship aims to fulfill PLEN’s mission to prepare women for leadership in the public policy arena.
 The scholarship is open to all students, with strong preference given to students attending PLEN seminars from Luther College in Decorah, Iowa.
-To apply, email the Scholarship Common Application to firstname.lastname@example.org and indicate in the subject of you’re email that you’re applying for the Ellie Shaw Scholarship.
+To apply, fill out the Scholarship Common Application and indicate that you're applying for the Ellie Shaw Scholarship.

 The Ellie Shaw Scholarship is made possible by the generosity of personal donor contributions.
 PLEN is a nonpartisan 501(c)(3) nonprofit organization, and a portion of a donation may be tax deductible.